Sonic Drive-In Franchise Cost (2026): $1.2M–$3.6M Breakdown

 Sonic is on the SBA Franchise Directory under the Inspire Brands umbrella — a multi-brand platform with publicly available performance benchmarks.
 The drive-in format is one of the most capital-intensive QSR concepts.
 Key underwriting factors:

 ClearValue Lending works with QSR franchise operators on SBA 7(a), SBA 504, and equipment financing structures for drive-in and full-service concepts.
-Apply at Find my match.
-Your file routes to one matched lender.
+Start at small business financing or apply at Find my match.
+Your file routes to the funding partners best matched to your file.

 Sources